Last Updated October 29, 2017: Can a Trust Help Avoid Probate?

 From our “Ask a Question” mailbag: Can a Trust Help Avoid Probate?

 “I have been reading about trusts to avoid probate.
 Can a trust help my estate avoid probate?”

 Trusts come in all shapes and sizes and can help you meet many different goals.
-If your goal is to avoid probate, you could use a Revocable Living Trust, or you could use any number of different Irrevocable Trusts.
-Both categories help your estate avoid probate.
+If your goal is to avoid probate, you could use a Revocable Living Trust.
+Furthermore, if your specific situation and assets are a good fit, you could use any number of different Irrevocable Trusts.
+Both categories can help your estate avoid probate.

-If you have any other questions about Estate Planning, Revocable Living Trusts or Irrevocable Trusts, feel free to contact our office for a free consultation with one of our Montgomery County estate planning lawyers.
+If you have any other questions about Estate Planning, Revocable Trusts or Irrevocable Trusts, feel free to contact our office for a free consultation with one of our Estate Planning Lawyers.